 While not all critics favored it, the film overall has an 89% rating on Rotten Tomatoes, and the overall consensus was that the comedy was heartwarming, wacky, and a fresh take on the coming-of-age tale.
 Some critical attention is on Pete Davidson’s performance, and the nuance he brings to what on the surface seems like a manic character reminiscent of one of his SNL routines.
 However, much of that credit is also due to Davidson’s costar.
 Griffin Gluck brings an eager authenticity to Mo, the teen who idolizes the stoner’s life, and follows his lead into drug dealing, partying, and ghosting his high school love.
 What could go wrong?

 Big Time Adolescence is the directing debut of screenwriter Jason Orley, and costars Jon Cryer (Two and a Half Men, Supergirl) as Mo’s dad; Sydney Sweeney (Euphoria, Sharp Objects) as his sister and Zeke’s ex, Oona Lawrence (Pete’s Dragon) as Mo’s crush; and Machine Gun Kelly.
-The film comes to Hulu on March 20, a week after launching in select theatres.
+The film comes to Hulu on March 20, a week after launching in select theaters.